VanekPetr/practical-financial-optimization-course/INTRODUCTION.md

 As part of the curriculum, we will leverage the open-source [Investment Funnel](https://github.com/VanekPetr/investment-funnel) project to move you closer to the real-world applications of mathematical models in finance.
 Please note that while the course description did not list Python as a prerequisite, **experimenting with the Python code is not compulsory but is shared as a bonus** for those who would like to dig deeper.
 Most of the models and concepts shown in Python will also be explained and then introduced in GAMS.

 If you have any questions, please feel free to contact me at `petrr.vanekk@gmail.com`.
-Additionally, during the second week of the course, I will provide an introductory lecture on Git and the [Investment Funnel](https://github.com/VanekPetr/investment-funnel), where you will have the opportunity to ask questions.
+Additionally, during the second week of the course, I will provide an introductory lecture on Git and the `Investment Funnel`, where you will have the opportunity to ask questions.

 ---